Aviakubo/ubiquitous-pancake/README.md

 # Introduction to Señorita Tequila

-A personal app to keep track of just some of my favorite margarita recipes
+A personal app to keep track of just some of my favorite margarita recipes.

 ### Technologies Used